adamaviv/ic220-s19/units/unit_02.md

 Note that or of 0 is the identify, so 1 or 0 is 1 and 0 or 0 is 0.

+## Big vs. Little Endian

+Continuing with the constant above, what decimal number is it?

+    10101010101010100000000000111111

+That might depend on the byte ordering.
+Each machine does this differently, and there are two standards:

+* Big Endian: Most signficant byte first
+* Little Endian: Least signficant byte first

+Dividing the bits here into 4 bytes

+      0-byte  1-byte   2-byte   3-byte
+    10101010 10101010 00000000 00111111

+With Big Endian, this is how we natural read numbers, like 526, is five hunder, and twenty, and six.
+Then this number would be interpreted as 2863267903 or (-1431699393 ... more on that later!).

+In Little Endian, the 0-byte is the least significant byte and the 3-byte is the most signficant, leading to the following decimal number 1057008298.
+Most computers use Little Endian because it is more efficient for most operations since they occur on the least significant bytes.

 ## Conditionals and Branching

 A program needds to also be able to execute different code